An Analysis of the Impact of Gold Open Access Publications in Computer Science: Overall CS Publication Trends

 However, when we look at the data at the journal level, a clearer picture starts to emerge - see Table \ref{tab:avg-aut-count}.
 The first thing to notice is that most of the top 10 journals, in terms of average author count for 2020 to 2023, are interdisciplinary journals; larger interdisciplinary teams can account for more authors.
 When we look back at the journals featured in the top 10 for 2015 to 2018, we see journals such as the Internet of Things that are effectively single-discipline.
 So, to some extent, the increase in author count in CS can be attributed to a move to more interdisciplinary research, which is a good thing.
 At the same time, it is worth noting that for the five journals appearing in the top 10 for both periods, the average author count has increased in all cases.

 Thus, we can conclude that there is a common trend toward larger authorship counts across all publishers.
 While some of this can be explained by `legitimate' reasons, such as larger multi-disciplinary research teams, this is not always true.
-Therefore, it will be important to consider the impact of increasing authorship counts in the future, and since FWCI and $h$-index cannot do this, it will be important to consider variations in these metrics that can account for such trends -- several of which have been proposed -- or entirely new metrics.
+Therefore, it will be important to consider the impact of increasing authorship counts in the future, and since FWCI and $h$-index cannot do this, it will be important to consider variations in these metrics that can account for such trends; this issue is discussed in section \ref{sec:recs}.